The Grand Tour: A Travel Reading List

 It feels like travel blogging is a product of the modern age.
 It’s really just the next step in a long history of travel writing.
 Mark Twain took a grand tour through Europe and the Holy Land in the mid-1800s, and sent dispatches back to the United States to be published on a regular basis.
 This compendium of those stories was first published in 1869, and was Twain’s best-selling book in his lifetime.
 Learning about travel in the 1800s from the brilliant Mr. Twain was fascinating.
 Be forewarned that Mr. Twain’s writing is filled with the offensive prejudices, language, and stereotypes of the 1800s.

-A Cook’s Tour: Global Adventures in Extreme Cuisines – Anthony Bourdain.
+A Cook’s Tour: Global Adventures in Extreme Cuisines – Anthony Bourdain

 I was in the middle of reading this book of global adventures when I found out that Anthony Bourdain died.
 I went to sleep reading his words one night, and then received that terrible update the next morning.
 Many people loved him as a chef or a tv personality, but I will always think of him as a writer first.
-As always, he brought the world to us one experience at a time.
+He brought the world to us one experience at a time.